Dashrath Manjhi: Early life

-He ran away from his home at a young age and worked in coal mines at Dhanbad.
-Later he returned to the village of Gehlaur and married Falguni (or Phaguni) Devi.
+Manjhi was born in Gehlaur on 14 January 1934.
+He ran away from his home at a young age and worked in coal mines at Dhanbad, later returning to Gehlaur and married Falguni (or Phaguni) Devi.

-Gehlaur was and remains a small village with few resources, and although it lies in a plain, it is bordered on the south by a steeply ascending quartzite ridge of Mesoproterozoic (1–1.6 billion years) age (part of the Rajgir hills) which formerly prevented road access from the town of Wazirganj.
+Gehlaur was and currently is economically backward, and although it lies in a plain, it is bordered on the south by a steeply ascending quartzite ridge of Mesoproterozoic (1–1.6 billion years) age (part of the Rajgir Hills) which formerly prevented road access from the town of Wazirganj.

 Accident and road building

 After he returned to Gehlaur, Manjhi became an agricultural labourer.
 In 1959, Manjhi's wife Falguni Devi was badly injured and died because she fell from the mountain and the nearest town with a doctor was 70 km away.
 Some reports say she was injured while walking along a narrow path across the rocky ridge to bring water or lunch to Manjhi, who had to work away from the village at a location south of the ridge; other reports link the path across the ridge to the delayed care but not to Falguni Devi's injuries.

 As a result of this experience Manjhi resolved to cut a roadway across the ridge to make his village more accessible.
-Manjhi felt that the loss of his beloved wife could have been prevented, also he wished to spare the next person of having to experiencing a similar fate, so he felt determined to carve a path through the ridge, so that his village could one day have easier access to medical care.
+Manjhi felt that the loss of his beloved wife could have been prevented, also he wished to spare the next person of having to experience a similar fate, so he felt determined to carve a path through the ridge, so that his village could one day have easier access to medical care.